Christmas Tree Grove

 Fraser Fir Trees

 If it's the smell of Christmas you are looking for, this is your tree!
 Grown in the mountains of North Carolina, these are a high quality tree!
 The Fraser fir branches hang but turn slightly upward and make a stunning full tree.
-Frasers have good needle-retention and are dark blue-green in color with an extremely pleasant scent.
+Frasers have strong needle-retention and are dark blue-green in color with an extremely pleasant scent.
+Due to this, we choose to carry a high number of Fraser's each year - customers often share their surprise that the tree looks beautiful from Thanksgiving through January!
+Come early for this variety and you won't be disappointed!

 Balsam Fir

-The balsam fir has a relatively dense, dark-green, pyramidal crown with a slender spire-like tip.
-Its spicy fragrance has made it a favorite Christmas tree for hundreds of years.
+The Balsam fir has a relatively dense, dark-green, pyramidal crown with a slender spire-like tip.
+Its moderate needle retention and spicy fragrance has made it a favorite Christmas tree for hundreds of years.

 Douglas Fir

-Douglas Firs are one of the top major Christmas tree species in the U.S due to shape, aroma and history.
+Douglas Firs were one of the top major Christmas tree species in the U.S due to shape, aroma and history, though low needle retention has them losing out to the Balsam and Fraser firs.
 These soft needles are dark green to blue green in color and are approximately 1 - 1 ½ in. in length.
 The needles radiate in all directions from the branch and when crushed, these needles have a sweet fragrance.
 The branches spread and droop and as a result are not strong so if you have heavy ornaments, we recommend another variety.

 Christmas Tree Tips